 We are excited to bring you a fully virtual experience in 2021 in place of the in-person conference.
-We believe this is the most responsible path forward to maintain safe conditions for our attendees, presenters, exhibitors, and the communities you serve.
+We believe this is the most responsible path forward to maintain safe conditions for our attendees, presenters, vendors, and the communities you serve.

 With this announcement, we anticipate that you have a few questions and we will do our best to respond to inquiries in a timely manner.
 We have compiled a few commonly asked questions to add more clarification to Eval21 Reimagined: A Virtual Experience.